-Gatsby JS is an open-source static site generator built on the latest technology inventions, React.JS, GraphQL, and webpack.
+Gatsby or Gatsby JS is an open-source framework based on React.JS, GraphQL, and webpack.
 In other words, Gatsby enables developers to build a static website with React and source data from a content management system’s database or markdown files.

 Understanding Static Site Generators

 In contrast, a dynamic website uses browser-side rendering.
 Its web pages load differently every time users refresh them, which can be due to the time zone, locations, and users’ behavior.

 On static websites, each page element is part of the design.
 Therefore, developers need to create separate versions for each page element, which can be a hassle.

 A static site generator is a great content management system (CMS) alternative to building static sites with ease.
 Developers don’t have to hard-code each of the static page elements, as it allows them to use pre-built themes.